sissa-data-science/DADApy/README.md

 import numpy as np
 from dadapy.data import Data

-# a simple 3D gaussian dataset
+# Generate a simple 3D gaussian dataset
 X = np.random.normal(0, 1, (1000, 3))

-# initialise the "Data" class with a
-# set of coordinates
+# initialise the "Data" class with the set of coordinates
 data = Data(X)

-# compute distances up to the 100th
+# compute distances up to the 100th nearest neighbour
-# nearest neighbour
 data.compute_distances(maxk = 100)

-# compute the intrinsic dimension
+# compute the intrinsic dimension using 2nn estimator
 data.compute_id_2NN()

-# compute the density of all points using a basic kNN estimator
+# compute the density using PAk, a point adaptive kNN estimator
-data.compute_density_kNN(k = 15)

-# or using a more advanced PAk estimator
 data.compute_density_PAk()

-# find the peaks of the density profile
+# find the peaks of the density profile through the DPA algorithm
 data.compute_clustering()
 ```